ita-social-projects/GreenCity/README.md

 ### Additional note for adding new endpoints

-If you add a new endpoint, ensure that it is also added to the configuration file (`application.property`) for proper functioning.
+If you add a new endpoint, ensure that it is also added to the configuration file ("application.property") for proper functioning.

 ### 4.5.
 Connect with front-end